-XPath stands for XML Path Language, it uses a non-XML syntax that provides a flexible way of addressing (pointing to) different parts of an XML document.
-As well as this, it can also be used to test addressed nodes within a document to determine whether they match a pattern or not.
+XPath stands for XML Path Language.
+It uses a non-XML syntax to provide a flexible way of addressing (pointing to) different parts of an XML document.
+It can also be used to test addressed nodes within a document to determine whether they match a pattern or not.

 XPath uses a path notation (as in URLs) for navigating through the hierarchical structure of an XML document.
 It uses a non-XML syntax so that it can be used in URIs and XML attribute values.